monokrome/vim-user-configuration/README.md

 This is part of my Vim configuration, which uses Vundle.
-If you are interested in using this - please install pathogen by following the documentation [here](https://github.com/gmarik/vundle).
+If you are interested in using this - please install Vundle by following the documentation [here](https://github.com/gmarik/vundle).

 After installing Vundle, you can jadd the following to your vimrc in order to